 The CSU Spur campus will be an art destination that reflects the local and global communities.
 Art located at Terra will include works by Jason Bruges, Patrick Marold, and Denver’s Sandra Fettingis.

-Terra will be partially open in January 2022, and fully open in early 2022; it is designed by Anderson Mason Dale Architects.
+Terra will open in Spring 2022; it is designed by Anderson Mason Dale Architects.

 What to expect at Terra